 Every student is capable of learning and each student learns differently.
 Our goal remains for 100% of our students to learn 100% of the essential standards.
 At Sacred Heart Academy, our primary method for academic support and intervention is our After School Resource Center (ARC).
-The ARC is available for students Monday, Wednesday and Thursday from 2:45-3:45 pm.
+The ARC is available for students Monday, Wednesday and Thursday from 2:45-3:30 pm.
 There will be a teacher to provide tutoring and oversee our National Honor Society tutoring assistants.
 Any student is welcome to attend an ARC session for extra help or a supervised place to complete homework.
-Some students will be assigned to attend the ARC by a teacher, administrator, or coach whether it be for athletic eligibility or if a student is struggling to grasp a concept or lesson.
+A student will be assigned to attend the ARC by a teacher, administrator, or coach whether it be for athletic eligibility or if a student is struggling to grasp a concept or lesson.

-We will be holding students accountable for attending assigned sessions and we would ask that parents do the same to ensure learning for each student.
 Students who do not attend an assigned ARC session will be assigned a morning detention from 6:50-7:35 am.